 [Section 15 amended: No. 38 of 2005 s.
 15; No. 19 of 2009 s.
 7; No. 28 of 2010 s.
 33(2); No. 1 of 2015 s.
 4; No. 45 of 2020 s.
 110.]

 15A.
-Newly subdivided dwelling park land, tax payable on
+Tax payable on newly subdivided dwelling or residential parks

 (1) Land tax is payable in accordance with this section when land is subdivided if —

-(a) the land was subject to a concession or exemption under section 39B for any of the 10 financial years reckoned retrospectively from and including the financial year in which the land was subdivided; and
+(a) the land was subject to an exemption under section 39B to any extent for any of the 10 financial years reckoned retrospectively from and including the financial year in which the land was subdivided; and

 (b) the subdivision was not carried out only for the purpose of defining an area of land to be taken or resumed under an enactment relating to the compulsory acquisition of land.

-(2) The land tax is payable by the subdividing owner of the land on the value of the taxable portion of the land for each of the 10 financial years reckoned retrospectively from and including the financial year in which the land is subdivided.
+(2) The land tax is payable on the land by the subdividing owner of the land for each of the 10 financial years (the relevant financial years) reckoned retrospectively from and including the financial year in which the land is subdivided.

+(3) If immediately after the subdivision any of the land is in a dwelling or residential park, and there are caravan or camp sites or owner-occupied home sites (as those terms are defined in section 39A) in the park, then —

+(a) a percentage (P%) must be calculated in relation to the park under subsection (3A); and

-(3) The taxable portion of the land is the area that remains after subtracting from the whole area of the land the area of any part of the land that, immediately after the subdivision is completed, is dwelling park land under section 39A(2) as a result of the subdividing owner’s use of the land.
+(b) in determining the taxable value of the land for each of the relevant financial years, the unimproved value of the land in relation to that year must be reduced by an amount equal to P% of the unimproved value of the land.

+(3A) For the purposes of subsection (3)(a), the percentage must be calculated as follows —

+(a) first, calculate a percentage (X%) in relation to the park using the method set out in section 39C(2) to (8), by reference to the park immediately after the subdivision;

+(b) second, calculate the percentage (Y%) of the land that is in a dwelling or residential park (as defined in section 39A) immediately after the subdivision;

+(c) third, multiply X% by Y%.

-(4) The amount of land tax payable for each of those 10 financial years is assessed, at the rate applicable for that year under the Land Tax Act 2002, as if the taxable portion of the land were the only land of the subdividing owner on which land tax was payable for that year.
+(4) The amount of land tax payable for each of the relevant financial years is assessed, at the rate applicable for that year under the Land Tax Act 2002, as if the land were the only land of the subdividing owner on which land tax was payable for that year.

-(5) The amount of land tax payable under this section on any part of the taxable portion of the land for any of those 10 financial years is reduced by the amount already charged on that part for that year.
+(5) The amount of land tax payable under this section on the land for any of the relevant financial years is reduced by the amount already charged on any part of the land for that year.

-(6) For the purposes of subsection (2), the value of the taxable portion of the land for a financial year is —

-(a) if the financial year is 2008/09 or earlier — the amount that bears to the unimproved value of the whole of the land at midnight on 30 June immediately before the financial year the same proportion as the area of the taxable portion bears to the whole area of the land; or

-(b) in any other financial year — the amount that bears to the taxable value of the whole of the land for the financial year the same proportion as the area of the taxable portion bears to the whole area of the land.
+[(6) deleted]

-(7) Nothing in this section affects the liability of any person for land tax on the taxable portion of the land for any financial year after that in which the land is subdivided.
+(7) Nothing in this section affects the liability of any person for land tax on the land for any financial year after that in which the land is subdivided.

 (8) Despite section 17(4) of the Taxation Administration Act 2003, the Commissioner must make any reassessment necessary to give effect to this section.

+(9) A reference in subsection (1) to an exemption under section 39B is, in relation to a financial year beginning before 1 July 2020, a reference to an exemption or concession under section 39B as that section was in force before 1 July 2020.

 [Section 15A inserted: No. 10 of 2005 s.
 6; amended: No. 19 of 2009 s.
 8; No. 27 of 2010 s.
+4; No. 42 of 2022 s.
 4.]

 16. Non-strata home units, assessing tax on